How to Secure Funding for Singapore Startups?

 Q: What is the stamp duty rate in Singapore?

 Like many countries, Singapore imposes a stamp duty when buying the shares of a company.
-Stamp duty is basically a tax on dutiable documents relating to any (immovable) property in Singapore and stocks or shares.
+Stamp duty is a tax on dutiable documents relating to any (immovable) property in Singapore and stocks or shares.
 In the context of Singapore, stamp duty is 0.2% of the purchase price for share transfer documents.

 Q: Methods to pay stamp duty for shares